Skip to main content

 What is Terrorist Financing?

+Terrorist financing (TF) is the raising of money involving the solicitation, collection or provision of funds, with the intention that it may be used to support terrorist acts, terrorists or terrorist organisations.
+Whether they are part of large terrorist organisations which control territory, or members of small terrorist cells, terrorists need money.
+Their funds may originate from legitimate sources, or from criminal activities (looting, extortion, robbery of economic assets and natural resources, exploiting non-profit organisations, Kidnapping for Ransom, cash smuggling…).
 Terrorists need money for weapons, travel, accommodation and to plan, train for and execute terrorist attacks.
 A lack of funds limits their ability to prepare/carry out attacks, and to develop as an organisation.
 Disrupting and preventing terrorism-related financial flows and transactions is, therefore, one of the most effective ways to fight terrorism.

 Terrorists are constantly adapting how they raise funds and where they move them to, in order to circumvent national safeguards.
-Factors that facilitate terrorism financing include the relative ease with which electronic payment mechanisms can be accessed, the widespread use of new technologies or products (e.g. social media payments), anonymity when making financial transfers, access to a wide range and number of potential sponsors or sympathisers.
+Factors that facilitate terrorist financing include the relative ease with which electronic payment mechanisms can be accessed, the widespread use of new technologies or products (e.g. social media payments), anonymity when making financial transfers, access to a wide range and number of potential sponsors or sympathisers.

 Terrorists predominantly use traditional funding methods, particularly self-funding, to raise the finance they require to travel to conflict areas.
 The challenge for jurisdictions is to identify these individuals due to the relatively low amounts of funding they require and the speed with which they can acquire it.
+Terrorist financing should be criminalised in line with the UN Convention for the Suppression of the Financing of Terrorism, adopted by the UN General Assembly in December 1999.

 How to counter money laundering and the financing of terrorism?